CypherousSkies/Ravoz/README.md

 ## How to use this Repo

 This repo represents my current, up-to-date notes about Ravoz and relevant topics in an [Obsidian](https://obsidian.md/) mind map/wiki.
-I've done my best to cite my sources and keep things up to date but most of the non-Ravoz sections (especially on UNLWS) haven't been updated since Ravoz was Thek'nganosh.
+I've done my best to cite my sources and keep things up to date but most of the non-Ravoz sections (especially on UNLWS) haven't been updated since [[Rāvòzò'ádi|Ravoz]] was [[Thek'nganosh|Thek'nganosh]].

 ## Goals
 - Build a non-linear, dyslexic-friendly writing system